TandoorRecipes/recipes/docs/contribute.md

 ### Vue.js
 Some of the more complex pages use [Vue.js](https://vuejs.org/) to enhance the frontend.

 In order to work on these pages you will have to install a Javascript package manager of your choice.
 The following examples use yarn.
+To [install yarn](https://classic.yarnpkg.com/lang/en/docs/install), you need [Node.js](https://nodejs.org/en/download/current/) first.

+1. Open a shell in the "vue" subdirectory
+2. Run `yarn install` to install the dependencies.
+    1. if you get an error "ERR_OSSL_EVP_UNSUPPORTED", run "export NODE_OPTIONS=--openssl-legacy-provider"(Unix) or "set NODE_OPTIONS=--openssl-legacy-provider"(Windows)
-Run `yarn install` to install the dependencies.
-After that you can use `yarn serve` to start the development server and go ahead and test your changes.
+3. After that you can use `yarn serve` to start the development server and go ahead and test your changes.

 Before committing please make sure to pack the source using `yarn build`.

 #### API Client
 The API Client is generated automatically from the openapi interface provided by the django rest framework.